Introduction

 - Keep a copy of the filing and mailing materials for your records.

-- Return to the workflow once you have received confirmation of the filing from the IRS to upload for the company's records.
 Note that the IRS has not been sending confirmations of 83(b) Election receipt over the past couple of years, so even if you include a self-addressed, stamped envelope and extra copy of your filing, you may not receive that back.

 Screenshots are for illustrative purposes only.